p-ja/acme-fitness-store/lab-guide/Lab-1-Deploy-and-build-Application.md

     ![acme-fitness](Images/testend.png)

-1. A new browser tab will open and you should be able to see your **hello world** app successfuly deployed.
+1. A new browser tab will open, and you should be able to see your **hello world** app successfully deployed.

 ### Task 3: Introduction to the Acme Fitness app